 General rules govern the way the society operates on a day to day basis and are passed or changed on behalf of the society by the elected committee.
 The club handbook master copy will be the electronic copy one on the club's website.
-Any changes to the rules will be notified on the club website and by posting a copy on the notice board in the car park at Landmead.
-An up-to-date copy of the club handbook will be also kept on the notice board in the club hut.
+Any changes to the rules will be notified on the club website and by posting a copy on the notice board outside the portacabin at Landmead.
+An up-to-date copy of the club handbook will be also kept on the notice board in the club portacabin.